 Ellon is a town of over 10,000 people located approx. 16 miles north of Aberdeen.
 It is a friendly, vibrant and busy community with many different groups working and meeting the different needs in the town.
 It has in the past been a particularly fluid community given its proximity to Aberdeen and the oil industry.

-1984 – 2002 Ellon Baptist Church was founded in 1984 by Loren Turnage as a church plant from Bridge of Don Baptist and was constituted on 5th April 1987 with 30 members (28 signatures on list).
+1984 – 1988 Ellon Baptist Church was founded in 1984 under the leadership[ of Rev. Loren Turnage as a church plant from Bridge of Don Baptist Church and was constituted on 5th April 1987 with 30 members.
 Loren left in May 1987 and the church was run by its members.
 A vacancy committee was set up and an American PhD student, Paul Wolfe, provided pastoral leadership for the next 18 months prior to the call of the first full-time pastor, the late Rev George Campbell in late 1988.
 At the time the church had around 40 members and about 75 regular adherents and met in Ellon Primary School.

-Rev Campbell served the church until 1991 before leaving due to ill-health.
-The church was again run by its members with Brian Rosner, a deacon at EBC and lecturer at the University of Aberdeen, providing temporary leadership until Rev John Jamieson was called and took up the charge as minister in June 1994.
+1988 – 1994 – Rev Campbell served the church until 1991 before leaving due to ill-health.
+The church was again run by its members with Brian Rosner, a deacon at EBC and lecturer at the University of Aberdeen, providing temporary leadership until a full-time pastor could be called.

+1994 – 2001 – Rev John Jamieson was called and took up the charge as minister in June 1994.
 Rev Jamieson served the church until late 2001.
 The church was grant-aided in his first year but has been self-sufficient since 1995.
 In 1999 a review of the constitution saw a change from closed to open membership, a position to which the church continues to be committed.